fsprojects/Rezoom.SQL/doc/Tutorial/README.md

     0
 ```

 Go ahead and run this program with ctrl+F5.
-You should see that it outputs V1.model.sql.
-If you run it again,
+You should see that it outputs that
+it ran the migration.
+If you run it again, it won't output anything, since the
-it won't output anything, since the database already exists and there's no need to run migrations.
+database already exists and there's no need to run migrations.

 You can find the database it created, named `rzsql.db`, in the `bin/Debug` folder of your project.
 If you'd like to take a look around it and see the tables, I recommend using